Abu Dhabi's Etihad makes first known flight to Israel, carrying Palestinian aid

 Palestinian officials in the Israeli-occupied West Bank had no immediate comment.
 Health officials in the Gaza Strip, which is ruled by the Islamist group Hamas, said they had no knowledge of any aid shipment for Gaza from Abu Dhabi.

-Reporting by Alexander Cornwell in Dubai and Rami Ayyub in Tel Aviv with additional reporting by Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza, Writing by Rami Ayyub, editing by Emelia Sithole-Matarise
+Reporting by Alexander Cornwell in Dubai and Rami Ayyub in Tel Aviv; Additional reporting by Ali Sawafta in Ramallah and Nidal al-Mughrabi in Gaza, Writing by Rami Ayyub; Editing by Emelia Sithole-Matarise and Alex Richardson

-Note: (This story is officially corrected to adjust the size of aid shipment in paragraphs 7 and 9 from 14 tonnes to 16 tonnes, per corrected U.N. statement)